blyfoten/plm_delux/README.md

 ### Mounting Your Project

 1. Place your project files in the `work` directory
-2. The directory structure should be:
+2. Add your configuration in `work/plm_settings.yaml`
+3. The system will automatically create:
    ```
    work/
+   ├── .plm/            # System cache directory
-   ├── requirements/     # Your project requirements
+   ├── requirements/    # Generated requirements
-   ├── architecture/     # Your architecture definitions
-   └── src/        # Generated code will be placed here
+   └── src/            # Your source code
    ```

 ### Working with Requirements

 1. Access the web interface at http://localhost:5173
-2. Use the UI to create and manage requirements
-3. Requirements are stored as markdown files in `work/requirements/`

-### Editing Code

-1. Access VS Code Server at http://localhost:8080
-2. The entire `/work` directory is available as your workspace
+2. Click "Analyze Code" to scan your source code
+3. Review and edit generated requirements
-3. Click on code links in the requirements UI to open the corresponding files
+4. Click on code references to open files in VS Code

-### Git Integration
+### Code Analysis

-The system supports Git operations on your mounted repository:
+The system automatically:
-1. Create new branches from the UI
-2. Switch between branches
-3. All Git operations are performed on your actual repository in `/work`
+1. Analyzes your source code for functions and domains
+2. Caches analysis results in `.plm/analysis_cache/`
+3. Generates requirements based on code structure
+4. Maintains traceability between code and requirements

 ## Development